cshum/level-transactions/README.md

 1. Operation queue for sequential `get`, `put`, `del`, `defer` within a transaction.
 2. Prefix + key hashed mutex for mutually exclusive operation during lock phase of a transaction.

-Upon acquiring queue + mutex, operations are isolated within each transaction object.
+Upon acquiring queue + mutex, each transaction object holds a snapshot isolation.
 Results will only persist upon successful commit, using `batch()` of LevelDB.

 ###Limitations
 * Mutexes are handled in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
 Usage on a distributed environment is not yet supported.